from dataclasses import dataclass

 def similarity_algorithm(

-possible_values: dict[str, int],
+possible_values:

 oracle

-accepted = {
+accepted: = {

-True: all_attributes_as_set(possible_values),
+accepted True: all_attributes_as_set(possible_values),

 False: all_attributes_as_set(possible_values)

-while zoombinis.size() > 0:
+pred_bridge while zoombinis.size() > 0:

-zoombini = zoombinis.arbitrary_zoombini()
+= zoombinis.arbitrary_zoombini()

-attributes = attributes_as_set(zoombini)
+zoombini = attributes_as_set(zoombini)

 # Always send across the bridge